IvoVellekoop/anysim/README.md

 ## GridSim
 ### Data Storage
-All data is stored in 5-D arrays, with the first dimension corresponding to the elements of the vector data at each grid point (e. g.
-[I, Fx, Fy, Fz] for the diffusion equation).
-For scalar simulations, the first dimension must have size 1.
-The four other dimensions correspond to x,y,z,t, respectively.
+GridSim objects work with simulation data that can be represented on a regular grid.
+The data may be scalar, vector, or matrix-valued.

+Internally, all data is stored as a matrix field in an N-dimensional array 'u'.
+The first two dimensions of 'u' correspond to the size of a single value.
+For scalar simulations, these dimensions are [1,1].
+For vector-valued data, the dimensions are [N_components,1], and for matrix-valued data they are [N, M].
+Matrix-valued operators (G and V) follow the same data layout.

+When data is passed to the user (when returning from exec()), spurious dimensions are removed.
+So, a Nx x Ny scalar simulation will return a Nx x Ny array.

 Each dimension may have a different pixel pitch and unit, this metadata is stored in a SimGrid object.